Cardamom Syrup

 To make this simple syrup, you’ll need the following ingredients:

-Cardamom Pods: This is a type of spice made with the seed pods from plants in the ginger family.
-I used whole cardamom pods from the bulk section of our local grocery store.
+Cardamom Pods: This is a spice made with the seed pods from plants in the ginger family.
+I used whole cardamom pods.

 How to Make This Syrup